Field notes

 If the answer is no, the feature may still be valuable, but the platform work is not done.

 This is also why I do not separate craft from operations.
-Code quality is not only how elegant the function looks.
-It is whether the surrounding system helps someone do the right thing under pressure.
-A nice implementation with no deploy story is unfinished.
+Code quality includes the surrounding system: whether it helps someone do the right thing under pressure.
+A nice implementation with no deploy path is unfinished.
 A simple implementation with clear ownership, measured behavior, and a clean rollback path is usually worth more.

 The most useful engineers I have worked with are good at making the ordinary path excellent.
 They reduce ambiguity.
 They make constraints visible.
 They leave behind systems that other people can operate confidently.

-That is the kind of work I want this site to signal.
-Not only that I can build a thing, but that I care about what happens after the first version works.
+That is the kind of work I want this site to signal: useful software, plus the habits that keep it maintainable after the first version works.